 Nerves transmit messages by way of electrical impulses between the brain and the rest of the body.
 When a nerve is compressed, its ability to transmit vital sensory and motor signals is diminished, which can lead to painful and debilitating symptoms including:

-- Pain radiating outward from the source of the pinched nerve
+• Pain radiating outward from the source of the compressed nerve

-Conservative, non-surgical treatments under the supervision of a physician can help eliminate pain.
+Conservative nonsurgical treatments under the supervision of a physician can help relieve pain.
 These include: